belluzj/fantasque-sans/README.md

 ------------------------------------

 The font includes a bold version, with the same metrics as the regular one.
+Both versions include the same ranges of characters : latin letters, some accented glyphs (quite a lot), some greek letters, some arrows.

-Note however that I have not tested much the bold version yet, so it might look bad in some cases.
-Both versions include some accented glyphs, but this font does not have any kind of exhaustive coverage now.
+Please note that I have not tested all of the glyphs I have drawn (some letters have those two layers of crazy accents that I have never witnessed before), so it might look bad in some cases.
+Please report these problems: see next section.

 It lacks a good italic version, which I plan to design later, in a fashion similar to Consolas' italic version, with new glyph designs, not just an added